 Friendships can bring new perspective and keep us grounded.
 Even while distancing physically, you can remain connected with friends and loved ones by phone or online.
 Consider creating a buddy system with a friend that will keep you accountable and ensure you are interacting regularly.

 Everyone perceives and reacts differently to stressful situations.
 However, a proactive approach to promoting both physical and mental health can help prevent or reduce symptoms of anxiety and depression.

 Before introducing new lifestyle changes or supplements into your routine, it is important to speak to a medical professional or pharmacist that can help determine any risks, side effects or negative interactions with other medications you may be taking.

 ABOUT THE AUTHOR

-packs designed for those with specific conditions including heart health, anti-aging, digestion and more.
+Dr. Stan Headley is recognized as a leading authority in functional and natural wellness.
+As Cypress Pharmacy’s natural health consultant, Headley offers nutritional and lifestyle counseling, supplement recommendations, micronutrient testing and educational seminars, emphasizing options for those with chronic conditions like heart disease, diabetes and high blood pressure.
 Headley does not diagnose or treat disease but educates customers about lifestyle and behavioral changes that can promote optimal health.
 For more information, call 239-481-7322 or visit www.cypresspharmacy.com.